This post may contain affiliate links, view our disclosure policy.

 Are you looking for a detailed list of the best things to do in Washington DC with kids that the whole family will love?

-Washington DC is known for its world-class museums, historic monuments and American landmarks, as well as ways to engage people of all ages in its fascinating history.
+Washington DC is known for its world-class museums, historic monuments, American landmarks, and ways to engage people of all ages in its fascinating history.

-With plenty of opportunities for education and exploration, fun-themed museums, and several outdoor parks, families marvel at the variety of family-friendly things to do there.
+With plenty of fun-themed museums and several outdoor parks, families marvel at the variety of family-friendly things to do there.

 In this post, I’ll cover all of the best things to do in Washington DC with kids including must-see landmarks, designated kids’ areas, and other opportunities for family fun.

-This is a HUGE guide you absolutely don’t want to miss!
+This is a HUGE guide you don’t want to miss!

 Visiting Washington DC with kids?
 Check out our list of the best things to do in Washington DC with kids of all ages!